About the artist:

 A graduate of the Tyler School of Art at Temple University in Philadelphia, Lowell Blair Nesbitt also attended the

-During the 1960s, aside from his paintings, he was working on the production of printed graphics, including
+During the 1960s, aside from his paintings, Nesbitt was working on the production of printed graphics, including

-seriographs and engravings.
-Described as one of the Photo Realists, in actuality his images - which were loosely
+Described as one of the Photo Realists, in actuality his images - which were loosely painted and boldly

-painted and boldly abbreviated - were far too interpretively distorted to be so considered.
-Among the subjects of
+abbreviated - were far too interpretively distorted to be so considered.
+Among the subjects of these works were

-these works were studio interiors, articles of clothing, piles of shoes and groupings of fruits and vegetables.
-In
+studio interiors, articles of clothing, piles of shoes and groupings of fruits and vegetables.
+In addition, he also

-addition, he also painted his dog, a Rottweiler named Eric, and the Neo-Classical facades of SoHo's 19th-century
+painted his dog, a Rottweiler named Eric, and the Neo-Classical facades of SoHo's 19th-century cast-iron

 In 1976, Nesbitt bought the building of former police stables as a studio and called it "Old Stable" where he